 You have probably seen dancer pose on a yoga magazine cover.
 One leg rooted.
 The other leg kicking gracefully behind the head.
 A soft, serene expression on the person's face.
 It looks like a still photograph of floating.

-It is not floating.
+It's not floating.
 Dancer pose is one of the hardest postures in yoga, and the reason is simple.
 Most poses ask one thing of you.
 Dancer asks for everything at once.
 You need a strong, stable standing leg.
 You need hip flexor length on the lifted side.
 You need thoracic spine mobility to open the chest.
 You need shoulder external rotation to catch the foot safely.
 And you need the focus to hold the whole thing together while gravity does its best to pull you over.

 How to Do Dancer Pose (Step-by-Step)

 1. Ground your standing leg.
 Start in mountain pose, feet hip-width or together.
 Shift all your weight onto your left foot.
 Spread your toes wide and press down through all four corners of the foot.
 Keep a micro-bend in the standing knee.
 Fire up the standing quadriceps and glute.
-And before the other foot ever leaves the ground, lock your gaze on one fixed point at eye level.
+Before the other foot ever leaves the ground, lock your gaze on one fixed point at eye level.
 This is your drishti.
 If your eyes wander, you will fall.

 2. Bend the back knee and catch the foot.
 Bend your right knee and lift the heel toward your right glute.
 Reach back with your right hand and catch the inside of your right foot or ankle, palm facing out, thumb pointing down.
 This grip matters.
 Palm-out rotates the shoulder externally and opens the chest.
 Palm-in closes the shoulder and blocks the lift.
-If you cannot reach the foot cleanly, loop a yoga strap around the arch and hold the strap with the same palm-out grip.
+If you can't reach the foot cleanly, loop a yoga strap around the arch and hold the strap with the same palm-out grip.
 No shame in the strap.

 4. Kick the foot back and up into the hand.
 Here is the move that makes the pose work.
 Start pressing the lifted foot back and up into your hand.
 Let the hand resist with equal force.
 That reciprocal pressure, foot into hand and hand into foot, is what lifts the leg.
-It is not the arm pulling the foot up.
+It's not the arm pulling the foot up.
 As the foot kicks back, the thigh rises behind you and the chest naturally lifts and opens.
 Extend your left arm forward from the heart, fingertips at eye level.

 5. Lift the chest, find the backbend, breathe.
 Draw your shoulder blades down your back and lift your sternum toward the extended front hand.
 The backbend should come from the upper and mid-thoracic spine.
 Not from crunching the lower back.
 Hold a steady gaze on your front fingertips.
 Hold for 20 to 30 seconds, breathing into the front of the body.
 To exit, release the foot with control, return to mountain pose, and pause before switching sides.
 Both sides.
 Always.